unicef/publicgoods-toolkit/policy.md

 is the right place for that.
-Maybe all the FOSS-licensing related material should be moved here to Policy, and then the Introduction's coverage of that topic can be much briefer and can just point here to the Policy Module for details.)
+Maybe all the FOSS-licensing related material should be moved here to Policy, and then the Introduction's coverage of that topic can be much briefer and can just point here to the Policy Module for details.
+Followup: Given as the licensing is somewhat foundational, I'm inclined to leave into the introduction.)

 ## Patent {#patent}